History of the Song dynasty: Final resistance

 Any hope of resistance was centered on two young princes, Emperor Gong's brothers.
 The older boy, Zhao Shi, who was nine years old, was declared emperor on June 14, 1276, in Fuzhou.
 The court sought refuge in Quanzhou, seeking an alliance with the Superintendent of Maritime Shipping, the Muslim Pu Shougeng.
 However, he secretly formed an alliance with Kublai, so the Song court was forced to flee in 1277.
 Pu defected after Song general Zhang Shijie seized his ships and properties after Pu refused to lend Zhang ships for the war.
 The court then sought refuge in Silvermine Bay (Mui Wo) on Lantau Island.
 The older brother became ill and died on May 8, 1278, at age ten, and was succeeded by his younger brother who became Emperor Huaizong of Song, aged seven.
 The Sung Wong Toi monument in Kowloon commemorates his enthronement.
 On March 19, 1279, the Song army was defeated in its last battle, the Battle of Yamen, fought against the Yuan army led by the Han general Zhang Hongfan in the Pearl River Delta.
 Song Prime Minister Lu Xiufu is said to have taken the boy emperor in his arms and jumped from his sinking ship into the sea, drowning both of them.

-With the death of the last remaining emperor, the Song dynasty was eliminated, while Kublai Khan established the realm of the Yuan dynasty over China proper, Mongolia, Manchuria, Tibet, and Korea.
-The Yuan dynasty lasted until 1368, when it was overthrew by the Ming dynasty.

-Towards the end of the Yuan dynasty, the Yuan Mongols turned against Pu Shougeng's family and the Muslims and slaughtered Pu Shougeng's descendants in the Ispah rebellion.
-Mosques and other buildings with foreign architecture were almost all destroyed and the Yuan imperial soldiers killed most of the descendants of Pu Shougeng and horrifically mutilated their corpses.